To sign up for any of these school programs, or for more information, email the Education Coordinator at email@example.com

-Ocean Day is a state-wide marine debris education program funded by the California Coastal Commission and coordinated locally by Friends of the Dunes and the Bureau of Land Management.
-About 1,000 Humboldt County students will receive classroom lessons focusing on the health of coastal and marine environments.
-During the Ocean Day event, these students will gather at the Mike Thompson Wildlife Area on the South Spit of the Humboldt Bay for a day of beach clean-up and invasive plant removal.
+Kids Ocean Day is a state-wide marine debris education program funded by the California Coastal Commission and coordinated locally by Friends of the Dunes and the Bureau of Land Management.
+About 800 Humboldt County students will receive classroom lessons focusing on the health of coastal and marine environments.
+At the Kids Ocean Day event, students gather at the Mike Thompson Wildlife Area on the South Spit of the Humboldt Bay for a day of beach clean-up and invasive plant removal.
 After all this hard work, students will sit in an aerial art design while a plane flies over to capture the image.
-This program is completely free for schools, even the buses are paid for.
+This program is completely free for schools, and we can pay for a bus!

 For teacher resources and past aerial images visit our Ocean Day page!

 Coastal Stewards is a 3 to 3.5 hour program designed for middle to high school aged students.
 At the Northern unit of Ma-le’l Dunes, students explore the varying habitats within the dune ecosystem and use tools like dichotomous keys to make discoveries.
 Topics include dune morphology, animal tracking, plant identification, and more!
 A pre-field trip classroom presentation familiarizes students with the dune habitats and its inhabitants.
 Bussing costs are on us!

 This program is by request only.